 None of the IOUs include a provision to their proposed Rules to acknowledge that the new Rule may be revised after the completion of their next GRC cycle.
-However, we find it necessary to include language that acknowledges PU Code 740.19(c)'s provision that allows for the CPUC to reevaluate the IOUs' proposed Rules at the end of their GRC cycle.
-This is especially pertinent given that the policies proposed by each IOU have the potential to have significant cost impacts on electric ratepayers.
+However, we find it necessary to include language that acknowledges PU Code 740.19(c)'s provision that allows for the CPUC to reevaluate the IOUs' proposed Rules at the end of their GRC cycle, following the cycle which the IOU filed the AL. This is especially pertinent given that the policies proposed by each IOU have the potential to have significant cost impacts on electric ratepayers.